 - Pour the onions, garlic, and liquid into a food processor or blender and puree (be careful as the onions will be very hot).

-- Add the onion puree back to the pan and add 5 tbsp flour.
+- Add the onion puree back to the pan and add 5 tablespoon flour.
 Stir until a paste is formed.

 - Cook over medium heat for 2 minutes, stirring constantly.